 Another distinct technology that we are using is API calls to the backend either to receive or to put data into the database.
 This is the best choice of action since the design of our design project does not give us access to the backend.
-However, we do not have access to the API hooks to achieve our desired functionality as previously stated.
-This of course, has drawbacks since we do not have the names of the hooks or what they do so we cannot move forward with connecting them.
+However, we do have access to the API hooks to achieve our desired functionality as previously stated.
+This of course, has a drawback in that if the API hooks do not work we have no way to resolve the issue in the backend, thus if there is a bug we will have to wait for it to be fixed before continuing on.